 Females form into harems of up to 25 and are attended by a single dominant bull.
 Challenger and bachelor bulls remain around the periphery and occasionally challenge the dominant bull.

 Females give birth to a single pup every 1-2 years.
-Pupping begins in the second week of December and ceases by the second week in January at which time the remaining bulls disperse and the harems break-up.
+Pupping begins in early December and ceases by the second week in January at which time the remaining bulls disperse and the harems break-up.
 Pups are born on the beach but are moved by their mothers to nearby vegetation after about six weeks.